noylacgdev/noylacgdev/README.md

 - 👋 Hi, I’m @noylacgdev
-- 👀 I’m interested in Backend Devlopment and Mobile Development...
+- 👀 I’m interested in Backend Development and Mobile Development

 <!---
 noylacgdev/noylacgdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.